jimka2001/cl-rte/adjuvant/README.md

 ### Other

+* `diff-files` -- Given two file names, acceptable as 2nd argument of `CL:WITH-OPEN-FILE`, return TRUE if the files differ and return FALSE if they are the same.
+Same ==> FALSE
+Different ==> TRUE
+Same vs different are judged by the content.
+If the files are different lengths the files are different, otherwise when reading the files in parallel one character at a time using `CL:READ-CHAR`, if all each sequence of characters are the same according to EQL, then the files are judged to be the same.

 * `replace-all` -- find an replace all occurances of once string in another.
 ```lisp
 (replace-all "abc++def++ghi++" "++" "---")